Dishonesty in divorce: the importance of full financial disclosure

 Grandparents are often an important part of their grandchildren’s lives and vice versa, providing normality and calm during distressing periods.

 However, grandparents do not have an automatic right to see their grandchildren and can lose touch with them when their parents separate.

 If you are denied the opportunity to spend time with your grandchildren, you can apply for a Child Arrangements Order from the court.
 However, you will be expected to have tried to reach an agreement with the parents through mediation before applying.

-The grandparents have to seek the permission of the Court to apply for a CAO governing arrangements for contact unless:
+You will need to seek the permission of the court to apply for a Child Arrangements Order unless:

-Whilst there is no presumption that a grandparents’ rights will get permission, most grandparents should be able to satisfy the Court that their substantive application for contact has merit and that they have both a blood relationship and an actual relationship with the child.
-The latter may be difficult to demonstrate where there is a very young child who hasn’t seen his or her grandparent for many months so it is important that grandparents do not delay their application.
+While there is no presumption that you will receive permission, you should be able to satisfy the court that your application for contact has merit if you have both a blood relationship and an actual relationship with your grandchildren.
+It can be difficult to demonstrate an actual relationship to the court if your grandchildren are very young or you have not seen them for some time, so it is important that you do not delay making your application.

-Whilst there is no presumption that contact with a grandparent is in a child’s best interests, the Courts do recognise the valuable contributions that grandparents make to a child’s life, but also have to take into account the adverse effect it can have on a child, if there is hostility between the grandparents and the parent with whom the child is living.
+The courts do recognise the valuable contributions that grandparents make to children’s lives but must also take into account the adverse effect an application can have on children if there is hostility between the grandparents and the parent whom the children are living with.

 The outcome of an application for a Child Arrangement Order can depend on the evidence presented to the court, so having experienced family lawyers to assist you may be hugely beneficial.